 I like the hotel, it’s comfortable and well-designed and the staff are very helpful.
 The pool and spa area are very good.
 We all enjoyed eating at the hotel restaurant.
 The tour wasn’t that interesting for me personally, but I’m glad that our son had the chance to go on it.

 My son says: ‘I liked the tour, especially seeing the pitches.
 It’s amazing that there’s a replica of the Wembley pitch.
 Our room was good.
 The Bircher muesli at breakfast was really nice.’

 My husband says: ‘The hotel is comfortable, and the facilities, restaurant, bar and gym are good.
 The tour was interesting.
 It’s good that the training centre has been built with everybody in mind, not just the elite.’

-Disclosure: Our two-night stay and tour of St. George’s Park were provided for the purposes of this review.
+Disclosure: This post contains affiliate links, which means that if you clicked through and booked I may receive a small commission.
+All opinions, images and words are my own, as ever.
+Our two-night stay at the Hilton St. George’s Park and tour of St. George’s Park were provided for the purposes of this review.
 Our trip was arranged by enjoy Staffordshire.